 - This textbook focuses on the fundamentals of specific crimes like homicide, rape, theft, group criminality and it also covers theories of punishment and overarching principles as legality and proportionality.

 by Kenneth W. Clarkson, Roger LeRoy Miller and Frank B. Cross

-This book is more comprehensive than a business student ever needs; that means two things – first, there’re no issues with passing the exam; and second, the business student can read through some additional material for better understanding and comprehension.
-Plus, if you’re a complete beginner and you don’t have any idea about business law, this book would be your savior.
-Just pick this book up and you are good to go.
+It is more comprehensive than a business student ever needs; that means two things – first, there’re no issues with passing the exam; and second, the business student can read through some additional material for better understanding and comprehension.
+Plus, if you’re a complete beginner and you don’t have any idea about business law, it would be your saviour.
 It can be called a bible for business law.
 Every year, you can revisit this book for reference.

-- This book is so comprehensive that it includes the fundamental laws as well as business cases that will help students understand texts better.
+- It is so comprehensive that it includes the fundamental laws as well as business cases that will help students understand texts better.

 - It doesn’t only include old cases.
 It also has a series of contemporary and new cases that are very relevant for students of business law.